Alamantus/local-rpg/README.md

 ### Build and Run

 `npm run start` will build the host and client and start running the host Electron app.
+`npm run dev` will start webpack watchers and the host Electron app, which will refresh on every change to `build` folder.

 Access client by going to localhost (or host computer's local IP address on network) at port 3000

+### Contribution

+Please see the [`CONTRIBUTION.md`](./CONTRIBUTION.md) for instructions on how to contribute to this project.

+Any interactions or contributions to the project must follow the [Code of Conduct](./CODE_OF_CONDUCT.md).

+### License

+We use the [GNU GPLv3](./LICENSE.txt) license for this project.